 What is a dry shake?

-The reason you do a dry shake in the recipe for Key Lime Martini is because it contains cream.
+The reason you do a dry shake is that the recipe contains cream.
 Dry shaking is a good way to aerate and emulsify creamy ingredients and egg whites.
 Giving the Key Lime Martini a dry shake first will ensure it has a lovely light mouthfeel.
+Dry shaking is usually followed by wet shaking, as is the case in this recipe as well.

 You might also like: 9 Things Every Newbie Should Know About Cocktail Making